furqnade100/gnmi-netconf-adapter/README.md

 - Subscribe is currently a no-op
 - Each request path generates a NETCONF request - there is no attempt to coalesce multiple gNMI paths into a single request
 - Set operations on the configuration root (i.e. without a path value) are currently not supported.
-- The target field in the gNMI request is currently ignored; a default NETCONF device is used.
+- The target field in the gNMI request (from e.g. `onos-config`) is currently ignored; a default NETCONF device is used.
 Likewise for credentials.
 - onos-test needs updated with commands to support `gnmi-netconf-adapter`s.
 A pull request will be submitted.
-- For testing with ONOS Config, a local copy of `junos.so.19.3.1.8` shared library was used.
-This YANG will be stored in µONOS and model generation automated.
+- For testing with onos-config, a local copy of the JUNOS model was used.
+This YANG will be stored in µONOS `config-models` and model generation automated.
 A pull request will be submitted.
 - Integration testing with ONOS Config is work in progress.
-- The model is generated with a modified version of `ygot`.
-A `ygot` pull request  will be submitted.
-See https://github.com/openconfig/goyang/issues/112
-- onos-topo mandates that the device version complies with `^(\d+\.\d+\.\d+)$` regular expression.
-We've loosened this to `^(\d+(\.\d+){0,3})$` to handle JUNOS numbering.
-A pull request will be submitted.